rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 **Appimages**

 AppImage is an open source community project not affiliated with Canonical or The Gnome project.
-The Appimage webpage describes them as `Linux apps that run anywhere` and Linux Torvalds, Linux Creator says `This is just very cool.` Oddly enough, I in the Flatpak section below I will explain a flatpak called `Gearlever` that was developed to make managing appimages easy!
+The Appimage webpage describes them as `Linux apps that run anywhere` and Linus Torvalds, Linux Creator says `This is just very cool.` Oddly enough, in the Flatpak section below, I will show a flatpak called `Gear lever` that was developed to make managing appimages easy!

 !!! tip
     Appimages on Ubuntu after 23.04 require installing the FUSE 2 library using `sudo apt install libfuse2t64`.
 Please read this article:  [Appimages on Ubuntu >22.04](https://www.omgubuntu.co.uk/2023/04/appimages-libfuse2-ubuntu-23-04)